--Some different residual body tension patterns, e.g., neck tensions related to the head being pulled rather than pushed in birth.
+-Some different residual body tension patterns, e.g., neck tensions related to the head being pulled rather than pushed in, as in vaginal birth.

 -Dependence, a feeling of needing to be rescued, inability to act on one's own, and paradoxically, an unwillingness to ask for help.